Peace and Human Security: A Buddhist Perspective for the Twenty-first Century (East-West Center, USA, 1995)

 - Do they value people of culture and learning, whether they be Vajjian or not?
 Are they open to such influences from abroad?

 The answer to each of these questions was “yes.”
-Shakyamuni then explained to the minister of Magadha that so long as the Vajjians continue to observe these principles, they will prosper, and not decline.
+Shakyamuni then informed the minister of Magadha that so long as the Vajjians continue to observe these principles, they will prosper, and not decline.
 Thus, he explained, it will be impossible to conquer them.
 These are the famous “seven principles preventing decline,” the seven guidelines by which communities prosper, expounded by Shakyamuni during his last travels.

-It is interesting to note the parallels with contemporary efforts to establish security, not through military might, but through the promotion of democracy, social development and human rights.
+It is interesting to note the parallels with contemporary efforts to establish security, not through military might but through the promotion of democracy, social development, and human rights.
 This incident is also a vivid portrait of Shakyamuni’s dignity and stature as a monarch of unsurpassed truth addressing secular authority.

-Relying on the eternal law within to rise above the sway of evanescent authority in pursuit of non-violence and humanity--it is in the course of this grand struggle that one experiences an indestructible life condition of comfort and security.
+Relying on the eternal law within to rise above the sway of evanescent authority in pursuit of nonviolence and humanity—it is in the course of this grand struggle that one experiences an indestructible life condition of comfort and security.

 I am further confident that these declarations of soaring human dignity will resound strongly and deeply in the hearts of world citizens as they create the global civilization of the twenty-first century.

-The three transformations which I have outlined come together in the process of human revolution, the reformation of the inner life, its expansion toward and merger with the “greater self” of wisdom, compassion and courage.
+The three transformations I have outlined come together in the process of human revolution, the reformation of the inner life, its expansion toward and merger with the “greater self” of wisdom, compassion, and courage.
 It is my firm conviction that a fundamental revolution in the life of a single individual can give rise to the kind of consciousness and solidarity that will free humanity from its millennial cycles of warfare and violence.

 Seeking to live up to that spiritual inheritance, I began my own dialogue with the world’s citizens here in Hawaii thirty-five years ago.
-It is my determination to devote the rest of my life to the endeavor, which I hope I will share with you, of marshaling the manifest wisdom of peace to create a new era of hope and security in the coming century.
+It is my determination to devote the rest of my life to the endeavor, which I hope to share with you, of marshaling the manifest wisdom of peace to create a new era of hope and security in the coming century.

 In closing I would like to share the following words of Mahatma Gandhi, whose lifetime devotion to the themes we have discussed today has long inspired my profound affection and respect: “You have to stand against the whole world although you may have to stand alone.
 You have to stare the world in the face although the world may look at you with bloodshot eyes.
 Do not fear.
-Trust that little thing that resides in your heart . . ."21
+Trust that little thing that resides in your heart . . .”